 Ending your tenancy

-How to end your tenancy
+How to end your tenancy:

-We ask that you give us at least 28 days notice in writing that you are leaving.
-(All tenancies end on a Sunday, therefore you will be responsible for the payment of rent for the 28 day notice period)
+- Give us at least 28 days notice in writing that you are leaving (all tenancies end on a Sunday therefore you will be responsible for the payment of rent for the 28 day notice period)